In this piece · 20 sections+

 Watch this tonight

-If you've never seen Malcolm in the Middle, start with the pilot on Hulu — you'll watch three more before bed.
-If you've seen everything on network, fire up Rick and Morty season 1, episode 6 on Max.
+If you've never seen Malcolm in the Middle, start with the pilot on Hulu.
+You'll watch three more before bed.
+If you've seen everything on network, fire up Rick and Morty season 1, episode 6 on HBO Max.
 If you just want to laugh without thinking, The Office season 2, episode 1 on Peacock and let it autoplay until you pass out.
 That's the whole guide.
 Go.

 Related guides